-Philipp is infusing participatory learning into the open education space and building the first-ever open-source university.
+Philipp Schmidt is infusing participatory learning into the open education space and building the first-ever open source lesson-planning platform.

-Philipp is infusing participatory learning into the open education space and building the first-ever open-source university.
+Philipp Schmidt is infusing participatory learning into the open education space and building the first-ever open source lesson-planning platform.

 While recognizing the value of learning for learning’s sake, Philipp understood early on that students would need some form or recognition for their advancements and accomplishments.
 The team thus designed a system of badges, which participants earn through both technical mastery and the demonstration of critical social and organizational abilities, such as the ability to work in teams.
 The new digital credential is then authenticated through peer evaluation, and by select partners consisting of well-respected employers in the field.
 Partners can issue their own badges, thereby defining the skills they wish to see in employees, and providing a powerful lens to evaluate success in a particular subject.
 For example, recognizing a need for new education resources for web developers, Mozilla now oversees a growing number of courses that serve thousands of users.
 These partners thus play a dual role: increasing demand, by opening up their network to new cohorts of potential users, and legitimizing the skills and accomplishments that come of each successive challenge.

-The result is the first-ever open-source peer-learning platform, whose quality and value only improves with time.
-Just as web developers can now experiment with one another’s code—creating ever-improving web platforms and technology tools—learners and course developers can now build upon existing course outlines, project challenges, and tutorials to create more and more quality courseware.
+The result is the first-ever open source lesson-planning platform, whose quality and value only improves with time.
+Just as web developers can now experiment with one another’s code—creating ever-improving web platforms and technology tools—learners and course developers can now build upon existing lesson plans and materials to create more and more quality courseware.
 P2PU is more than a cost-effective alternative to traditional higher education: it is changing the way professors—and others inside and outside the university—approach learning and coursework.
 Philipp is working with universities to leverage the P2PU platform in their own courses, and its open source design means that anyone anywhere can take advantage of its resources.
-Launched in 2009, P2PU now serves more than 23,000 members and between 4,500-6,500 active users each month.
+Launched in 2009, P2PU now serves more than 23,000 members and between 4,500 to 6,500 active users each month.
 With 1,000 more members joining each month, P2PU is poised to connect the millions of potential learners around the world looking for a better and more cost-effective means of education.

 Much has been said about the problems facing today’s higher education system, where tuition hikes have left students subject to increasing costs—and with it, mounting debt—while facing an uncertain job market that no longer guarantees that long-term returns will exceed investment.

 Traditional courses—relying on a single instructor—are inherently difficult to scale: the instructor must be skilled not only in the subject, but as a teacher, requiring substantial training and vetting.
+Once the right instructor is found, moreover, he or she often tires of teaching the same course repeatedly, or otherwise fails to keep the content fresh and relevant.
 The challenge is made all the more difficult for online coursework, due to the unique skillset required to convene, facilitate, and sustain active participation remotely.